 Wheatgrass Juice is a Good Source of Enzymes

-Wheatgrass, in it’s raw state is abundant in enzymes including amylase and protease.
+Wheatgrass, in it’s raw state is abundant in enzymes including amylase and protease which help break down nutrients.
 Unfortunately, the heat treatment process used to pasteurise other juices denatures or destroys their enzymes.
-For the same reason, there is virtually no enzyme activity in wheatgrass powder that has been spray dried (heat treated).
-Likewise, the freeze drying process halts enzyme activity.
-The enzymes in wheatgrass juice help the body break down fats and proteins.
+For the same reason, there is no enzyme activity in wheatgrass powder that has been heat- or freeze-dried.

 Disclaimer: At Vegus Foods, we are farmers and we make great juices but we are not doctors or scientists or nutritionists.
 We are not any kind of health care providers.
 If you need medical advice or require diagnosis or treatment we cannot give it to you.
 You must consult a qualified practitioner (but please tell them all about our juices!)